eitansela/Amazon-SageMaker-AutoPilot-Workshop/README.md

 * Click on "Open AWS console"

-* Make sure you're using the us-east-1 region.
+* Make sure you're using the US East (N. Virginia) - us-east-1 region.
 Do not use another region.

 * Select "Amazon SageMaker" in the search box